-- Upgrading the snack machine to accept student cards. - An OpenID provider service for UCC members. - Gaining acknowledgement from Wikipedia founder Jimbo Wales. [citation needed] - UWA Pirate Handbook an ongoing project to document what UWA units are really like.
+- Running automated tests on the GNOME desktop environment. - Reprogramming the USB missile launcher. - Upgrading the snack machine to accept student cards. - An OpenID provider service for UCC members. - UWA Pirate Handbook an ongoing project to document what UWA units are really like.